pirateharishs/Ex-2--NN/README.md

 <H3>Register no:212223230071</H3>
 <H3>Date:28/03/25</H3>
 <H3>Experiment No. 2 </H3>

 ## Implementation of Perceptron for Binary Classification

-# AIM:
-To implement a perceptron for classification using Python<BR>
+# AIM:To implement a perceptron for classification using Python<BR>

 # EQUIPMENTS REQUIRED:
 Hardware – PCs